MarcusNyne/m9-prompts-comfyui/README.md

      * When a change will take the weight over the max, the change is not made
      * For example, if the weight is 1, the max is 1.2, and the change is +0.3, the weight will be left at 1

+## Example Workflows

+Example workflows can be found in the two included example images, that use the **ScramblePrompts [m9]** node.

+## ScramblePromptsExample-1.png

+In this example workflow, the positive "CLIP Text Encode (prompt)" is replaced with a **ScramblePrompts [m9]** node.
+ComfyUI will cache the results of nodes to make generation more efficient.
+If you use this node without an input into **seed_optional**, the prompts will only be randomized the first time, with the results cached and reused.

+By adding a seed primitive, and connecting it to **seed_optional**, the node will be reevaluated for each run, resulting in a different result for each image.

+**print_output** is enabled, allowing you to see the results of prompt scrambling in the console window.

+## ScramblePromptsExample-2.png

+In this example, the **ScramblePrompts [m9]** node is used in conjunction with the existing positive "CLIP Text Encode (prompt)".
+The prompts within the text encoder and left as is, and the scrambled prompts are added to them in the final prompt sent to the sampler.

 ## Help and Feedback

    * **Discord Server**